0x3F-Lab/clock-in-system/README.md

     cd src
     docker-compose up --build
     ```
+    The site is hosted at `http://localhost:8000` while the database is located at `http://localhost:5432`.
     **NOTE:** This will automatically apply all migrations to the database on all startups.

 4. **Setting up pre-commit (Developing)**